hirasunaryou/finger-controlled-breakout/README.md

 - Keyboard controls remain available as a fallback for development or `--no-camera`.
 - Tasteful visuals: ball trail and brief hit flash on paddle/brick contact.
 - Start screen shows last/best score, with local best-score persistence.
+- Zero-calibration default: uses raw normalized x directly so you can play instantly.
-- Camera calibration flow (press `C`) to map your personal left/right reach.
+- Optional auto or manual calibration if you want the paddle to match your personal reach.

 ## Quick start (Windows 11 / Python 3.12)
 1. Ensure Python 3.12 and pip are installed.